BlogEnglishAll the Light We Cannot See Analysis for Your Essay: Summary, Characters, Themes

 Step 3: Write the analysis

-Doerr introduces Werner as an orphan who “…appears in the kitchen with fresh milk for the babies” using childlike images to describe his innocence.
-This is contrasted to metaphor of “The ever-quickening, ever-expanding machine that was Germany”, highlighting the difference between the humanity of Werner as an individual and the mechanical, dehumanised nature of the society which oppresses him.
+Doerr introduces Werner as an orphan who “appears in the kitchen with fresh milk for the babies,” using childlike imagery to convey his innocence.
+This is contrasted with the metaphor of “The ever-quickening, ever-expanding machine that was Germany,” highlighting the difference between the humanity of Werner as an individual and the mechanical, dehumanising nature of the society that oppresses him.

 In the space below, we will show you how to connect a number of the syllabus points in Texts and Human Experiences to assist with your analysis of ‘All the Light We Cannot See’.
 We have also included the Texts and Human Experiences Rubric to refresh your memory!